smcintosh/CI_blog/README.md

 ## Build Systems Require Maintenance!

 [Really](https://e-reports-ext.llnl.gov/pdf/244668.pdf "Kumfert and Epperly, Software in the DOE: The Hidden Overhead of 'The Build'"), [they](http://people.cs.vt.edu/~jiaoyang/paper/esem11.pdf "Hochstein and Jiao, The cost of the build tax in scientific software") [do](http://hera.ugr.es/doi/16515080.pdf "Robles et al., Beyond source code: The importance of other artifacts in software development (a case study)").
-While that statement may seem obvious, I'm just making sure that we are on the same page.
-CD does not come for free.
-Indeed, our prior work shows that up to 27% of source code changes (and 44% of test code changes) are [accompanied by changes to the build system](http://shanemcintosh.org/2011/05/21/an-empirical-study-of-build-maintenance-effort.html "McIntosh et al., "An Empirical Study of Build Maintenance Effort").
+While that statement may seem obvious to some, it's important that we're on the same page here. _CD does not come for free._ Indeed, our prior work shows that up to 27% of source code changes (and 44% of test code changes) are [accompanied by changes to the build system](http://shanemcintosh.org/2011/05/21/an-empirical-study-of-build-maintenance-effort.html "McIntosh et al., "An Empirical Study of Build Maintenance Effort").

 In recent work, we asked ourselves "what can be done to mitigate build maintenance overhead?"
 We began by analyzing the impact of build technology choice.
 For example, do projects that adopt more modern build technologies like [Maven](https://maven.apache.org/) incur less maintenance activity than projects that adopt older build technologies like [Ant](https://ant.apache.org/)?